 Advantageous director Jennifer Phang talks bringing feminist sci-fi to the screen

-Jennifer Phang’s Advantageous is a feminist science fiction film for lovers of French New Wave cinema and intimate family dramas.
-I talked to Phang about the inspiration for the film, the film’s world-building, and feminism in science fiction.
+Writer-director Jennifer Phang’s Netflix film Advantageous is a feminist science fiction film for lovers of French New Wave cinema and intimate family dramas.
+It deals with issues of race, motherhood, and economic hardship.

 SFFS Artist-in-Residence Sally El Hosaini on writing and directing My Brother the Devil